b57-clouddevops/terraform-basics/README.md

     1) Arguments are the properties that are needed to create infra ( Using these properties we are going to tell the type of infra to be created )

     2) Attributes : These are the properties of the resources that can only the be accessed only once the infrastructure is created.

+### What will happen if you run "terraform plan" & "terraform apply" multiples times ?

+Is it going to create the resources one more time ?
+No ?

+### How terraform works ?